#TalkMoreThanFootball

 New research released revealed that two-thirds (64%) of football fans struggle with their mental health, with almost half (42%) turning to an unlikely source of support - taxi drivers.
 So we’ve teamed up with Samaritans and Chelsea FC, to provide mental health training to black cab drivers across London, to help provide a safe space for fans to have a conversation.

-To celebrate this, we will be offering free cab rides to the Chelsea vs Tottenham match at Stamford Bridge on Wednesday April 3rd , but under one condition... you talk about more than just the game!
+To celebrate this, we offered free cab rides to the Chelsea vs Tottenham match at Stamford Bridge on the condition fans talked about more than just the game!

 #TalkMoreThanFootball encourages more meaningful conversations and serves as a poignant reminder to reach out to a mate and start a conversation.